XylotrupesGideon/public_CV/README.md

 ## Hobbies

-Drawing - I enjoy drawing animals at the Zoo
+**Drawing** - I especially enjoy drawing animals **Swimming** - Is my cool down excercise after long work days **Foraging for mushrooms** - A good way to get out into nature and learn about the work around